Cruel Hand Lou

 For reference, check out the picture.
 And multiply by about six.

-Between those hauling around those tanks, big drums of oil, and really heavy sacks of popcorn seed, I got a workout that summer.
+Between hauling around those tanks, carrying big drums of popcorn oil, and hefting really heavy sacks of popcorn seed, I got a workout that summer.

 So Lou told me that the best way to get the tanks from storage to the street was to use gravity.

 We would work together, Lou said, to move the tanks (dozens of them) from the storage area to the outdoor space above the theater marquee.
-Then, I would go down to the street level and he would drop the tanks down for me to catch and set in the parking lot.
+Then, I would go down to street level and he would drop the tanks down for me to catch and line up in the parking lot.